bvibber/ogv.js/README.md

 * `ogv-decoder-video-theora.js` is used in playing .ogg and .ogv video files.
 * `ogv-decoder-video-vp8.js` and `ogv-decoder-video-vp9.js` are used in playing .webm video files.
 * `*-wasm.js` and `*-wasm.wasm` files are the Web Assembly versions of the above modules.
 * `*-mt.js` are the multithreaded versions of some of the above modules, if built.
+They have additional support files.
 * `dynamicaudio.swf` is the Flash audio shim, used for Internet Explorer 10/11.

 If you know you will never use particular formats or codecs you can skip bundling them; for instance if you only need to play Ogg files you don't need `ogv-demuxer-webm.js` or `ogv-decoder-video-vp8.js` which are only used for WebM.